JonasWanke/timetable/README.md

 * `dayOfWeek`: An `int` between one and seven ([`DateTime.monday`](https://api.dart.dev/stable/2.12.4/dart-core/DateTime/monday-constant.html) through [`DateTime.sunday`](https://api.dart.dev/stable/2.12.4/dart-core/DateTime/sunday-constant.html)).

 Timetable currently offers localizations for English and German.
-For those to be applied, you have to add Timetable's localization delegate to your `MaterialApp`/`CupertinoApp`/`WidgetsApp`:
+Even if you're just supporting English in your app, you have to add Timetable's localization delegate to your `MaterialApp`/`CupertinoApp`/`WidgetsApp`:

 ```dart
 MaterialApp(